“How dare you?”

 An easy way to mobilize people is to host a party or meeting at a community member’s house.
-Informal gatherings like these offer a great way for community members and campaigners to get to know each other and discusses the finer points around the issue.
+Informal gatherings like these offer a great way for community members and campaigners to get to know each other and discuss the finer points around the issue.
 People who might be close-mouthed during routine campaign outreach are more open to sharing their concerns in such settings.
 These get-togethers also increase the probability of people signing up as volunteers in the future.

 Engage With People Both Online & Offline

 Social media platforms offer plenty of channels for you to engage community members.
 While these platforms help you reach out to mass audiences they aren’t always effective in engaging them on a personal level.
 So you need to balance your online interactions with offline activities.
-These activities can include phone calls from volunteers, personal text messages, door-to-door visits, town halls meetings, setting up information tables in high-traffic areas etc.
+These activities can include phone calls from volunteers, personal text messages, door-to-door visits, town hall meetings, setting up information tables in high-traffic areas, etc.

 Hold Successful Town Hall Meetings

 Town hall meetings give your organization or party a chance to meet the community in person and answer their questions.
 It is also an important part of your grassroots campaign.
 Therefore, you need to make sure that your candidate is well prepared for the meeting.
 Since such an event gives you an opportunity to reach out to new supporters make sure you have a registration table or a text-based registration process (eg. Text CHANGE to 52322 for updates!) to keep a track of those who come to the meeting.